Department of Health autism dossiers scandal: Reviews

 Robert Watt, newly appointed secretary-general at the Department of Health, told the Health Committee that there was no evidence that the department was compiling secret dossiers in the manner that RTÉ portrayed.
 He said that as co-defendant, the department may have documents related to the matters, but that there is no evidence the department had never directly sought clinical reports from clinicians on plaintiffs.

 After two reports were published by the Department of Health, Conor Ryan of RTÉ pointed out that the internal review placed a particular emphasis on the word "directly", using it more than twenty times.
 The primary allegation was not that information was directly requested from clinicians, but that information gleaned from them was compiled into dossiers on dormant cases.

 There was a second review by Senior Counsel Conleth Brady.

 The internal review confirmed that in six cases medical reports were found in Department of Health files.
 The internal review said that "service updates were sought from service managers in the HSE" as opposed to clinicians.
 According to the senior counsel report the contact was between the department and "HSE management".
 In most cases the department was able to get information indirectly.

-In relation to the Department of Education the internal review said "there is no evidence that the Department of Health sought updates or reports on plaintiffs directly from Schools or the Department of Education".
+In relation to the Department of Education, the internal review said "there is no evidence that the Department of Health sought updates or reports on plaintiffs directly from Schools or the Department of Education".
 Conor Ryan also points out "sought" and "directly" are key words in the review - that the department had confirmed that it had received information from school reports, but that it had not "sought" it, but had obtained it "in the usual way".
 The Department of Health was copied in on information sent by the Department of Education to the Chief State Solicitor's Office, which was a co-defendant in some cases.
 The Department of Health kept this information.

 Both reviews confirmed the department had used spreadsheets to process and store information on children and also the use of a template letter sent by the department to the HSE repeatedly requesting information on children and their families.
 Letters specifically state that "this is not a request to contact any of the plaintiffs involved in the litigation or their families or their legal advisors and indeed we would request you do not do so in relation to this request".
 The reports confirm that updated sensitive information was repeatedly received, processed and stored by the department in relation to the requests.

 The Brady review said that he had reviewed a large number of the spreadsheets kept by the department and agreed with the whistleblower that "some of the information contained in the spreadsheets is sensitive and in some cases refers to what are distressing circumstances".

 Data Protection Commissioner's review

-The Data Protection Commissioner has launched a statutory inquiry into the allegations under section 110 of the Data Proection Act 2018.
+The Data Protection Commissioner launched a statutory inquiry into the allegations under section 110 of the Data Protection Act 2018.